pallets/jinja/docs/templates.rst

 around the arguments, like a function call.
 This example will join a list by spaces:  ``{{ list|join(', ') }}``.

-The `builtin-filters`_ below describes all the builtin filters.
+The :ref:`builtin-filters` below describes all the builtin filters.

 Tests